Brevity is usually the right call. The harder skill is knowing when to go long.

-“The most valuable of all talents is that of never using two words when one will do,” proclaimed Thomas Jefferson a few centuries ago.
-Succinctness seems more valuable in the 21st century, where we’re bombarded by words in spoken and written forms.
-However, knowing *how *to be brief is no less critical as knowing when to be brief.
+Thomas Jefferson praised “the most valuable of all talents, that of never using two words where one will do.”
+Succinctness seems more valuable than ever, when we’re bombarded by words in spoken and written forms.
+But knowing how to be brief is no less critical than knowing when to be brief.

 - Use the elevator pitch approach when presenting to executives